Movie Colony East

 Movie Colony East is one of the recognized neighborhoods in Palm Springs, California.
-Its boundaries are Alejo Road to the south, Tamarisk Road to the north, Sunrise Way to the east, and Avenida Caballeros to the west.
+Its boundaries are Alejo Road to the south, Vista Chino to the north, Sunrise Way to the east, and Avenida Caballeros to the west.

 The area became associated with members of the Hollywood film industry who owned and rented homes there, contributing to Palm Springs’ reputation as a desert retreat for the entertainment community.
 The neighborhood contains residences designed in both Spanish Colonial Revival and mid-century modern architecture.
 The district is distinct from The Movie Colony neighborhood which is adjacent, to the west.

 Movie Colony East is one of the 52 legally recognized neighborhoods in Palm Springs by the City of Palm Springs Office of Neighborhoods and is part of the Organized Neighborhoods of Palm Springs (ONE-PS).

 History

 Residential development in the area now known as Movie Colony East began in the late 1930s, expanding east from the earlier Movie Colony neighborhood as Palm Springs entered a period of growth before and after World War II.
 The neighborhood’s proximity to the El Mirador Hotel and Ruth Hardy Park contributed to its early association with visitors from the Hollywood film industry, while its tract housing reflected emerging modernist architectural trends.